material-components/material-components-web-react/packages/drawer/README.md

 }
 ```

-###### Dismissible drawer below top app bar
+###### Dismissible or Permanent drawer below top app bar

-If you want the dismissible drawer to appear below top app bar as shown in the below image, please follow this markup:
+If you want the dismissible drawer or permanent drawer to appear below the top app bar as shown in the below image, please follow this markup:

 ![below](https://user-images.githubusercontent.com/579873/47814058-f171a080-dd09-11e8-9d66-6da4d936905c.png)